Picovoice/cheetah/binding/web/README.md

 Cheetah saves and caches your model file in IndexedDB to be used by WebAssembly.
 Use a different `customWritePath` variable to hold multiple models and set the `forceWrite` value to true to force re-save a model file.

-Either `base64` or `publicPath` must be set to instantiate Leopard.
-If both are set, Leopard will use the `base64` model.
+Either `base64` or `publicPath` must be set to instantiate Cheetah.
+If both are set, Cheetah will use the `base64` model.

 ```typescript
 const cheetahModel = {